yeonsoochung/corp-favorita/README.md

 <img src="images/eggs.PNG" alt="Alt text" width="800"/>
 </p>

 - **Home and Kitchen II:** Unit sales generally increased as oil prices decreased after Jan.
 2015, followed by stability in sales after Jan.
 2016 as oil prices remained at low levels.
-Before 2016, however, there was spike in units sold in Oct.
+Before 2016, however, there was a spike in units sold in Oct.
 2015, and there were two spikes in % units sold (in June 2015 and Oct.
 2015).
-The spikes suggest items were promoted to boost sales after the oil prices dropped, resulting in higher levels of sales than 2014 (before oil prices fell) to bring back profitability.
-Increase in these items as well as food items compared to 2014 sales indicate more Ecuadorians were cooking at home.
+The spikes suggest items were promoted to boost sales after oil prices dropped, resulting in higher levels of sales than 2014 (before oil prices fell) to bring back profitability.
+Increase in the sales of these items as well as food items compared to 2014 sales indicate more Ecuadorians were preparing meals at home.
+It would be interesting to see revenue and profit data for Corporación Favorita as well as item-level pricing data to analyze their promotional strategies.

 <p align="center">
 <img src="images/hk2.PNG" alt="Alt text" width="800"/>